Is Anxiety An Emotion?

 Emotions are triggered by neuropsychological changes that occur as a result of our thoughts and behaviours.
 It is generally believed that their original role was to encourage adaptive behaviour that would have contributed to our species survival.

-How to Recognise Your Emotions?
+How to Recognise Your Emotions with The Emotions Diary

 How are Emotions Different to Thoughts?